 3.12 The Group has a development center at Gainesville, Florida, US.
 The state of Florida has offered various incentives targeted to the needs of the development center.
 The nature and the extent of the government grant is given below:

-Nature of expenses - For the year ended March 31,
+Nature of our onces For the year ended March 31,

-2016 2015
+Nature of expenses 2016 2015

 Grant towards workforce training 15 24

 Total 15 24